By Kevin Peters

 At another store, I parked and saw an associate leaning up against the brick facade smoking a cigarette.
 Meanwhile, customers were walking out without any bags.
 This employee did nothing—he just watched them leave empty-handed.
 At that point I had a tough decision to make: Should I blow my cover and alert the store manager, or should I stay silent?
 I sat in the car a few minutes, thinking it over.
 Finally I decided, I just can’t let this go.

 I went into the store and looked at the stanchion that stands at the front of every location, displaying the name of the manager and his or her picture.
 Guess who the store manager was?
 Yes—the guy smoking outside the store.
 So I went up to him and introduced myself, and we had a good long talk.
 He was ashamed of his behavior—and he was sweating during the conversation.
 He promised he’d do a better job of taking care of customers, and I promised to keep in touch.
-Even today we exchange e‑mails every month to discuss his perform
+Even today we exchange e‑mails every month to discuss his performance.

 Get In, Get Out